 BIC OR a pattern like Name[(Country(TownName]OR ClearingSystemMemberIdentification

-The way the “Name“ pattern has been built in MX to MT translation is the following:if Country is present, Name has been truncated after 34 characters if length > 35 else Name has been truncated after 69 characters if length > 70 (and added “+” for truncation indication).
+The way the “Name“ pattern has been built in MX to MT is described in MX_To_MTAgent.

 The ClearingSystemMemberIdentification is the combination of ClearingSystemCode (5 char) defined in ISO code list and the MemberIdentification with max 28 char.